Fort Ridgely: Construction

 The War Department hired Mr. Jessie H. Pomeroy of St. Paul to build both Fort Ridgely and Fort Ripley.
-At Ridgely there were two Companies of troops that assisted in quarrying the granite two miles away, transporting it to the site, and the erection of a 400-man stone barracks.
-The barracks formed the east side of the 90 square yard parade ground of the wall-less fort.
+At Ridgely there were two Companies of troops that assisted in quarrying the granite two miles away and transporting it to the site, and the erection of a 400-man stone barracks.
+The barracks formed the east side of the 90-square-yard parade ground of the wall-less fort.

-In 1854–55, Congress approved $10,000 for the clearing of timber on a military road from St Anthony Falls to Fort Ridgely.
+In 1854–55, Congress approved $10,000 for the clearing of timber on a military road from St. Anthony Falls to Fort Ridgely.
 On July 22, 1856, Congress approved another $50,000 to build a wagon road from Fort Ridgely to South Pass, Nebraska Territory.
 William H. Nobles was appointed superintendent of the road's construction.
 He encountered problems receiving disbursements to cover the basic labor costs incurred.

-March 8, 1857, the Spirit Lake Massacre took place across the border in Iowa.
+On March 8, 1857, the Spirit Lake Massacre took place in Iowa.
 Fort Ridgely sent troops commanded by Captain Bee to investigate.
 They found that Inkpaduta and his band had departed, but Lt.
 Murray and 25 men were left to search while Capt.
 Bee and the others returned to Fort Ridgely.
 The sole survivor was a 14 year old named Abbie Gardner who was made a prisoner for four months.
 On March 26 the band made a raid on Springfield, Minnesota and according to Abbie, Lt.
 Murray and his men came into sight two days later, unaware how close they came to encountering the band.
 Two Wahpeton bargained for the Government for her release and took her to the Upper Sioux Agency.
-From there she was moved to the Fort Ridgely where she was put on a riverboat to St Paul.
+From there she was moved to the Fort Ridgely where she was put on a riverboat to St. Paul.